vvv-school/tutorial_dl-tuning/README.md

 ## Start the tutorial: run the tester

 Since the fine-tuning that we are going to run will take some minutes to complete (10 to 15 minutes, depending on the machine), we first ensure that the full train/test pipeline works on your system by running this ''tester''.
-This is exactly like the fine-tuning we are going to launch, but runs only for 2 epochs and test the model on a couple of images.
+This is exactly like the fine-tuning we are going to launch, but runs only for 2 epochs.

 #### Generate the lists of train/val/test images